 The lipid cholesterol, found in products like cheese, eggs, meat, and shell fish, is essential for the fluidity and permeability of the membranes of body cells.
 It is also the precursor of vitamin D, some hormones, and bile salts, which enhance the absorption of fats in the intestine.

-The importance of dietary fats and cholesterol for human health is further explained in the second part of Facts on fats: Dietary fats and health.
+The importance of dietary fats and cholesterol for human health is further explained in the second part of The functions of fats in the body.

 Understanding the basic chemistry of fats will help to understand the role that fats play in our health and in food technology.
 Over 90% of dietary fats are in the form of triglycerides, which consist of a glycerol backbone with fatty acids esterified on each of the three hydroxyl groups of the glycerol molecule.